Help and support for rough sleepers

 Substance misuse and mental health problems are a big barrier to getting people off the streets.
 We know that some people beg in the city, and sleep rough, because of these problems, even when they actually have somewhere to stay.

-We have a wide range of services to help people with these problems, including our new recovery centre - No. 5 Hill Street.
+There are a wide range of services to help people with these problems, including our recovery centre - No. 5 Hill Street.
 The centre gives Leicester’s street drinkers and those with serious drug addictions access to healthcare and treatment to help them tackle their addictions.
 It also meets basic needs like access to food, showers and laundry facilities.
+No.5 has remained open throughout the coronavirus pandemic to ensure this support has continued to be provided.

 How you can help rough sleepers and beggars

-Most of the people who beg in the city are known to the council and to the police.
-Some of them are not homeless, but beg because they have serious drug or alcohol addictions.
+The number of rough sleepers is currently at an all-time low in the city, however there are still beggars visible on our streets.
+Most of the people who beg in the city are known to the council and the police.
+Some of them are not homeless but beg because they have serious drug or alcohol addictions.

 We know what their circumstances are, and which services have worked with them.
-Working in partnership with Leicestershire police we are trying to find new ways to reduce the number of people with street lifestyles in the city.
-We have been able to help a number of people move away from this way of living, and find them help with drug addiction and suitable accommodation.
+Working in partnership with the police we are trying to find new ways to reduce the number of people with street lifestyles in the city.
+We have been able to help a number of people move away from this way of living and find them help with drug addiction and suitable accommodation.

 Report someone sleeping rough on StreetLink